peterbrittain/asciimatics/doc/source/io.rst

 `ord('a')`.
 If you press the same key with caps lock on, you will get 65, which is `ord('A')`.
 If you press 'F7' you will get `KEY_F7` instead.

-*MOUSE*
+MOUSE
+^^^^^
 This event is triggered for any mouse movement or button click.
-The current coordinates of the mouse on the Screen are stored in the :py:obj:`.MouseEvent.x` and :py:obj:`.MouseEvent.y` properties.
-If a button was clicked, this is tracked by the :py:obj:`.MouseEvent.buttons` property.
+The current coordinates of the mouse on the Screen are stored in the :py:obj:`x` and :py:obj:`y` properties.
+If a button was clicked, this is tracked by the :py:obj:`buttons` property.
 Allowed values for the buttons are LEFT_CLICK, RIGHT_CLICK and DOUBLE_CLICK.

 .. warning::